 In January 2019, a dam burst at an iron ore mine near the small Brazilian town of Brumadinho, killing 272 people.
 Toxic sludge contaminated large sections of the Paraopeba River, poisoning the drinking water of thousands of people.
 Only four months earlier, the Brazilian subsidiary of German certifier TÜV SÜD confirmed the dam’s safety, despite known safety risks.

-The Brazilian company Vale S.A., the mine's operator and world's largest iron ore exporter, is under investigation by the Brazilian public prosecutor's office.
-In order to clarify TÜV SÜD's responsibility, five Brazilians who lost close family members in the dam failure, ECCHR and MISEREOR filed a criminal complaint against a TÜV SÜD employee, as well as a law infringement complaint against TÜV SÜD, with the public prosecutor in Munich.
-Brazilian organizations Associacão Jangada and International Articulation of People Affected by Vale support the complaints.
+The Brazilian company Vale SA, the mine’s operator and world’s largest iron ore exporter, is under investigation by the Brazilian public prosecutor’s office.
+In order to clarify TÜV SÜD’s responsibility, five Brazilians who lost close family members in the dam failure, ECCHR and MISEREOR filed a criminal complaint in October 2019 against a TÜV SÜD employee, as well as a law infringement complaint against TÜV SÜD, with the public prosecutor in Munich.
+Brazilian organizations RENSER, Cáritas Brasiliera and International Articulation of People Affected by Vale support the complaints.
 Lawyer Bernhard Docke and Professor Carsten Mommsen represent those affected in the supplementary lawsuit.

 Those affected by the breach, ECCHR and MISEREOR accuse TÜV SÜD of having contributed to the dam failure near Brumadinho in the complaints.
 Despite obvious safety risks, TÜV SÜD did not prevent its Brazilian subsidiary from issuing the required dam stability declaration.